Part 4: Client-Side Forms and Component Patterns

 Form RenderingServer-side templateClient-side component

-State ManagementServer sessionClient state (use_state)
+State ManagementServer sessionClient state (use_state, use_action)

 ValidationServer-side onlyClient + Server